jarokaz/Azure_AI_Infrastructure/README.md

 * Introductions
 * Azure Cloud AI Platform Overview
 * Hands-on Labs
+  * Lab 0 - Environment set up
   * Lab 1 - Single GPU training
   * Lab 2 - Parallel training on a multi GPU VM
   * Lab 3 - Distributed training on a cluster of GPU VMs
   * Lab 4 - Model operationalization on Azure Kubernetis Server
-  * Lab 5 - Model operationalizetion on Azure FPGA service - coming
+  * Lab 5 - Model operationalizetion on Azure FPGA service

 ## Repo folder structure
 - DLCheetsheets - The Jupyter notebook summarizing key Deep Learning concepts.
 - Presentations - Azure Cloud AI Platform Overview presentation PDF
 - Labs - Hands on labs - the gist of the workshop
-- Utils - Python scripts to pre-process the CIFAR10 and TINY-IMAGENET data sets used during the workshop.
-The pre-processed data sets have been upload to Azure storage public containers so the scripts are for reference.

 ## Workshop environment set up
 To participate in the workshop you need a workstation with  `ssh`, `git`, text editor and the latest version of `Azure CLI 2.0`.

-## Install pre-requisites on Windows 10
+### Install pre-requisites on Windows 10

 Although you can use any `ssh` and `git` clients, and you can install `Azure CLI` on Windows command prompt, we highly recommend using  Ubuntu on Windows Subsystem for Linux.